-The ICR also collaborates with domestic and international universities and research organizations (with 66 official international collaboration agreements as of January 1, 2016) and functions as a Joint Usage/Research Center proclaiming the Frontier/Interdisciplinary Research Core for Deeping Investigation and Promoting Cooperation in Chemistry-Oriented Fields supported by MEXT (2010-2016); its activity received high commendation on the interim assessment in 2013.
+Inside of the university, the ICR collaborates with other research institutes and centers as a key member of Kyoto University Research Coordination Alliance (KURCA), which was launched in 2015.
+Outside of the university, the ICR collaborates with domestic and international universities and research organizations (with 70 official international collaboration agreements as of January 1, 2018) and functions as a Joint Usage/Research Center proclaiming the Frontier and Interdisciplinary Research Core for Deepening Investigation and Promoting Collaboration in Chemistry-oriented Fields supported by MEXT (2016-2021); its activity during the former term received high commendation on the term-end assessment in 2016.
 In addition, the ICR collaborates with the Research Institute for Sustainable Humanosphere and the Institute of Advanced Energy at Kyoto University to start another MEXT-supported joint research project on bio-inspired smart materials as of April 1, 2015.
-Furthermore, the ICR-IRCELS in particular-is making a significant contribution to the MEXT Project of Integrated Research on Chemical Synthesis (2010-2016), in collaboration with the Catalysis Research Center at Hokkaido University, the Research Center for Materials Science at Nagoya University, and the Institute for Materials Chemistry and Engineering at Kyushu University.
+Furthermore, the ICR-IRCELS in particular-is making a significant contribution to the MEXT Project of Integrated Consortium on Chemical Synthesis (2016-2021), in collaboration with the Catalysis Research Center at Hokkaido University, the Research Center for Materials Science at Nagoya University, and the Institute for Materials Chemistry and Engineering at Kyushu University.
 We also fully strive to foster and secure young researchers through these activities.
 For instance, we provide an in-house annual grant system named "ICR Grant for Encouraging Promoting Integrated Research."
 The strong collaboration basis so far constructed in-house and with outside researchers ensures that the Institute will continue to serve as a core of global research propellers in chemistry-oriented fields.
 With this consideration, we would appreciate your continued encouragement and support.

-January 2016
+January 2018